Open Audition Notice: “The Nerd”

-This production will be directed by Rick Adams.
+This production is directed by Pete Cutter.

 Audition Dates: